Opening Day 2023

 As always, the Opening Day Parade starts at noon the first Saturday in May with the blast of a cannon and the raising of the Montlake Bridge.
 Seattle Yacht Club's Opening Day has become the nation's largest regional celebration of water, spring and the opening of boating season.

-Participating yachts will be decorated to illustrate this year's theme for Opening Day, "Boating Through the Decades".
+Participating yachts will be decorated to illustrate this year's theme for Opening Day, "Game On!"